amalrajsr/react-scaffold-setup/README.md

 # create-my-react

 Scaffold a modern React app with Vite, React Router, ESLint, and an opinionated folder structure from a single CLI.
-Includes a post-setup command to generate feature modules on demand.
+Includes a post-setup command to generate feature modules on demand, plus optional integrations you can add at any time.

 ## Features
 - Vite + React (TypeScript or JavaScript)